-In addition to an upfront cash payment of \$10.0 million under the Spark License Agreement, additional payments of an aggregate of \$5.0 million in two payments of \$2.5 million each will be due within twelve months of the contract dated December 2, 2016 ("Contract Date").
-The first of the two additional payments was scheduled to be made on or before May 31, 2017 (the "May 2017 License Payment).
+In addition to an upfront cash payment of \$10.0 million under the Spark License Agreement, additional payments of an aggregate of \$5.0 million in two payments of \$2.5 million each were paid within twelve months of December 2, 2016 ("Contract Date").
+The first of the two additional payments was scheduled to be made on or before May 31, 2017 (the "May 2017 License Payment") (see "Spark Letter Agreement" below) and the second was made on October 31, 2017.
 Spark may also exercise options to research, develop and commercialize gene therapies utilizing the SVP technology for up to four additional targets.
 The Company is eligible to receive a variable fee up to \$2.0 million for each additional target option elected, dependent on the incidence of the applicable indication.
 As per the agreement, the election period in which Spark can exercise additional targets is a term of three years from the Contract Date, or December 1, 2019.